 While there is no real substitution for a real-life partner, this Amber dummy comes a close second and will allow you to step up your training game.

-If you are considering buying this dummy read this review to see the positive and negative aspects that will give you a true feel for what it will be like.
+If you are considering buying this best grappling dummy, read this review to see the positive and negative aspects that will give you a true feel for what it will be like.

 Amber Legged Grappling Dummy